 The Art of Letting Your Children Make Mistakes

 The Beginning Of The End

-There are times when you just have to let go of your children.
-But how?
+There comes a time and age when you simply have to let go of your children.

-All the years of coddling, reminding, reassuring, checking, remembering, nagging and stress, letting go is not an easy task for a parent.
+After all the years of coddling, reminding, reassuring, checking, remembering, nagging and stress, letting go is not an easy task for a parent.
 The endless supply of support is what parents usually feel they are required to do as their child grows from infancy toward the teen years and even beyond.